-DAPCEP has diverse programming offerings that make learning STEMM interesting and fun for students.
-Sessions are held at eight colleges and universities in the Metropolitan Detroit area.
-Youth work in science and engineering laboratories on college campuses, and have opportunities to meet minority engineers, college students and other role models.
+DAPCEP has diverse programming offerings that make learning STEM interesting and fun for students.
+Sessions are held at eight universities in Michigan.
+Youth work in science and engineering laboratories on college campuses, and have opportunities to meet engineers, doctors, college students, and other role models.
 Our core programming models are:

 - Saturday Series: Courses are offered to youth in grades 4-12 on Saturdays during Fall and Spring semesters.
 These courses focus on quantitative subjects such as mathematics, computer science, engineering, physics and chemistry.